Dog Sledding in Banff

 Jeremy and his family…

-When I said this is a family business I meant it – after spending some one-on-one time with Jeremy I learned just how equal the dogs were to humans in the business.
+When I said this is a family business, I meant it – after spending some one-on-one time with Jeremy, I learned just how equal the dogs were to humans in the business.
 The dogs are a product of their environment – much like kids.
-So the Snowy Owl family makes sure that their environment is amazing with well kept kennels with a person always on site, custom made harnesses, and sleds specifically made for self mushing.
+So the Snowy Owl family makes sure that their environment is amazing, with well-kept kennels and a person always on-site, custom-made harnesses, and sleds specifically made for self-mushing.
 All the income is put back into the dogs because “they are the engines of the company,” Jeremy explains.
 Plus, they have a retirement/adoption program that was so thoughtful about finding the right homes for the dogs that it nearly brought me to tears.

 I loved how Jeremy talked about the dog’s personalities – he knew each one – all 182.
 These dogs are people and a part of their family.
 It was touching and interesting for me to see since I never grew up with pets.
-He thinks of the dogs like 4-year-old kids, and he rewards and encourages them that way – treating them more like a person than a dog.
-And one side benefit of this strategy – raising dogs helped him prepare to raise his kids!
+He thinks of dogs as 4-year-old kids, and he rewards and encourages them that way – treating them more like a person than a dog.
+One side benefit of this strategy is that raising dogs helped him prepare to raise his kids!

 Ready to Mush